-Thanks to the non-invasive method of AWT® therapy, the treatment can be tailored to the needs and desires of each patient.
+Thanks to the non-invasive method of AWT® treatment, the treatment can be tailored to the needs and desires of each patient.

-The value and long-term effectiveness of AWT® acoustic wave therapy is proven by a number of scientific studies and clinical.
+The value and long-term effectiveness of this treatment is proven by a number of scientific studies and clinical.
 Read the literature

 DUOLITH® SD1 »ultra« AWT® AWARDS